jmsb-code/Background_Generator/README.txt

     cmake --build build-zlib --target install
     ```

-  If the program still won't compile, install zlib using your package manager and remove set(ZLIB_LIBRARY) and set(ZLIB_INCLUDE_DIR) from vendor/CMakeLists.txt.
+  If the program still won't compile, install zlib using your package manager and remove set(ZLIB_LIBRARY) and set(ZLIB_INCLUDE_DIR) from vendor/CMakeLists.txt

-Happy map designing!
+Good luck and happy map designing!
     -James ~\(^o^)/~